 The gardens showcase numerous species of succulent plants and xerophytes from all the continents, as well as a variety of local species.
 The garden pathways go spiral up.
 Along the path, information about Eze’s artistic and historical heritage gives visitors a real feel for the past of this exceptional site.

-You can also see Chateau Eza and its open clifftop terrace from the garden.
-Take a rest at the castle ruin and enjoy the grand views.
+From the garden, you can also spot Chateau Eza and its open clifftop terrace.
+Taking a moment to rest at the castle ruin allows you to soak in the grandeur of the surrounding views.

-The bright ochre church of Eue Village is a neo-classical 18th-century building, is dedicated to Our Lady of the Assumption.
-The best view of the church is from the botanical garden, where I can see the two-story square tower standing up from the lower houses.
+The bright ochre church of Eze Village is a neo-classical marvel from the 18th century, dedicated to Our Lady of the Assumption.
+For the best view of this architectural gem, I recommend the botanical garden.
+From there, you can appreciate the two-story square tower gracefully rising above the surrounding houses.

-Chateau Eza, also referred to as the Castle of the Prince of Sweden, was built 400 years ago within the ancient city walls of the 9th-century village of Eze.
-The hotel has 14 intimate rooms and suites.
-From private balconies and terraces, guests have impressive views over the Mediterranean.
-The Chateau Eza’s Gourmet restaurant mentioned above overlooks the sun-kissed horizons of the French Riviera.
+Chateau Eza, also known as the Castle of the Prince of Sweden, has a rich history dating back 400 years within the ancient city walls of the 9th-century village of Eze.
+Offering 14 intimate rooms and suites, each uniquely positioned, guests can enjoy impressive views of the Mediterranean from private balconies and terraces.
+The Gourmet restaurant within Chateau Eza provides a splendid dining experience with panoramic vistas of the sun-kissed French Riviera.

 How to get there

-From Nice, take the 82 or 112, and from Monaco, take the 112.
-Both buses stop at Eze Village.
+From Nice, hop on either bus 82 or 112.
+From Monaco, take bus 112.
+Both buses will conveniently stop at Eze Village.

-Follow M6007, Moyenne Corniche, to Eze-Village.
-There is public parking outside the village.
-There is also car parking right near the tourist information center.
-But during the summer months, it is difficult to get a parking space there.
+Follow M6007, Moyenne Corniche, to reach Eze-Village.
+Ample public parking is available just outside the village.
+There’s also parking close to the tourist information center, but spaces are limited, especially during the bustling summer months.